RideWise

 2. Airport pickup surcharge

-Every major US airport adds $2.25-$12 per trip.
-LAX is raising its direct-curb fee to $12 in 2026; SEA is already at $8.50; MSP at $6; NYC airports at $4.50.
+Every major US airport adds $2.25-$8.50 per trip today.
+LAX has approved an increase to up to $12 for Central Terminal Area trips (effective only when SkyLink opens; $4.00 until then); SEA is already at $8.50; MSP at $6; NYC airports at $4.50.
 The surcharge appears as a single line item ("airport access fee") and is never surged.
 See the full table in our airport rideshare hidden fees and surcharges guide.

 3. Long pickup fee